zoisite-rb/zoisite-rb/guides/source/action_mailer_basics.md

 This section shows some example configurations for Action Mailer.

-For more details on the various configuration options, see the [Configuring Rails Applications](configuring.html#configuring-action-mailer) guide.
+For more details on the various configuration options, see the [Configuring Zoisite Applications](configuring.html#configuring-action-mailer) guide.
 You can specify configuration options in environment specific files such as production.rb.